 You can purchase things like cork logs from your local pet store, but be warned: this can get expensive.
 It’s convenient, but if you can forage your own wood décor, this is the more affordable option.
 Forage appropriately-sized branches from areas that haven’t been treated with pesticides, and give them a good scrub before putting them in the enclosure so you can get rid of most of the bugs.
 Pouring boiling water over the branch(es) in the bathtub is another good way to clean.

-Never use pine, fir, cedar, or redwood branches in a Sudan plated lizard habitat, as these woods contain volatile oils that are toxic to reptiles.
+Avoid using pine or cedar branches in a Sudan plated lizard habitat, as these woods contain volatile compounds which can be potentially harmful (source).

 In the wild, plated lizards will often shelter under small bushes and in clumps of grass.
 You can recreate this with live or artificial plants.
 Plus, plants always make an enclosure prettier.